YUUU23/NotesFromMushrooms/README.md

 Accuracy: 0.92
 ----Decision Tree Test Data results (2016 data set)----
 ----Decision Tree Training Data results (2015 data set)----

+CHECK CORRECTNESS -- DONE
 ```

 ### **IMPORTANT NOTES:**

-1. To ensure that the notebook state stays consistent, do not make further modifications before you see console outputs for correctness and rerunning all.
+1. To ensure that the notebook state stays consistent, do not make further modifications before you see console outputs for correctness and rerunning all -- this is signaled by seeing a `CHECK CORRECTNESS -- DONE` print in the console output.
 2. Ensure that your notebook resides inside the `performance/notebooks` directory when running and making modifications.
 3. Ensure that you see the notebook's path on the top of the browser.
    - If the path is not showing up, change to another notebook and change back should make the path show up.